adithaha/jboss-fuse-workshop/jdg/lab1-using-cache.md

 ## LAB 1 - Using JDG as response cache

-We will Continue to work on fuse-rest project from REST lab.
+We will continue to work on fuse-rest project from REST lab.
 Add cache capability for method getEmployeeAll using JBoss Data Grid.

 Open JBoss Developer Studio application.
 Continue to work on fuse-rest project from REST lab.
 If you haven't completed REST lab, you can start with this project https://github.com/adithaha/jboss-fuse-workshop/raw/master/rest/solution/lab2/fuse-rest.zip, import into CodeReady Studio, and do lab3 on https://github.com/adithaha/jboss-fuse-workshop/blob/master/rest/lab3-deployment.md